 And finally, I tend to date really funny people.
 My boyfriend, who happens to also have some pretty hilarious friends, was singing Tenacious D’s “F*** Her Gently” like a professional to a whole bar the night that we met.
 During our first real conversation with one another, we discovered that he was already familiar with some of my previously mentioned friends’ videos on YouTube.
-I’m not surprised by this at all now given that he checks up on Collegehumor.com in the morning like it’s the source for daily funny news, has introduced me to videos of amazingly hilarious sketch comedy duos, would love to make a career out of doing his own sketch comedy if his band doesn’t hit it big and he decides to not dig in people’s mouths for money (I mean, he wants be a dentist, not that he doesn’t know that picking pockets would be more lucrative), and he makes me laugh all of the time.
+I’m not surprised by this at all now given that he checks up on Collegehumor.com in the morning like it’s the source for daily funny news, has introduced me to videos of amazingly hilarious sketch comedy duos, would love to make a career out of doing his own sketch comedy if his band doesn’t hit it big and he decides to not dig in people’s mouths for money (he wants to be a dentist), and he makes me laugh all of the time.

 There are other funny people in my life, but I’ll stop describing them here so that I don’t make myself feel any worse about my decisions to become a perpetual academic nerd who hasn’t had time to watch Billy Madison or Anchorman enough to laugh when my boyfriend quotes them or to know from experience that Modern Family is actually a really quality television show (I fake the latter when my grandmother talks to me about how great the show is, and when the former happens, I’m usually just met with countenances of subtle disappointment, mostly from myself to myself.)
 But before this turns into a pity party, let me quickly turn to the other two things I said I would talk about: writing and philosophy.